 Contamination in recycling

 You know that stat highlighting that only 9% of plastics have been recycled?
-Well, some of that is our fault as consumers.
+Well, *some* of that is on us as consumers.
 It’s hard to say if the recycling system is broken or if it just wasn’t designed for the massive amounts of consumption and waste our society produces.
 Probably both.
 The good news is that there are easy solutions that anyone can do when it comes to contamination issues like wishcycling and dirty containers.

 Whether or not you’ve heard of it before, chances are you’ve done it.
 For decades, we’ve been taught to think that recycling is the single most best amazing thing you can do to protect the environment.
 That guilt, or better yet wishful thinking, leads us to do some illogical things.